ts-kontakt/antback/README.md

 > **Note**: The implementation above is not the most efficient because ```np.mean``` is called separately for each new row of data.
 See alternative, faster versions in: [examples/10_simple_benchmark.py](https://github.com/ts-kontakt/antback/blob/main/examples/10_simple_benchmark.py)
 >
 > **Optimization**: In fact, the average lengths in this case are slightly optimized; see: [examples/08_optimization.py](https://github.com/ts-kontakt/antback/blob/main/examples/07_optimization.py).
-> The results may be even better if trailing ATR stop is used ([examples/04_atr_stop.py](https://github.com/ts-kontakt/antback/blob/main/examples/04_atr_stop.py)) for the sell signal instead of the averages.
+> The results may be even better if [trailing ATR stop](https://github.com/ts-kontakt/antback/blob/main/examples/04_atr_stop.py) is used for the sell signal instead of the averages.

 ## Core Components
 ### Portfolio Class